The Mage Guide for Mists of Pandaria

 By properly gearing yourself you can fit literally almost any situation as fire, it presents the range and damage efficiency required for raiding, the burst potential desperately needed in PvP, and with some good spell rotation becomes an extremely efficient grinding machine.

-The one catch with Fire is that it’s very crit dependent.
+The one catch with Fire is that it’s very crit dependent and crits are random.
 This is good when you’re lucky and frustrating when the procs don’t happen.
 If you carefully look over the Fire abilities you might note that there will be more Pyroblast procs than you might otherwise think from your crit rating.
 More Crit rating = more free pyroblasts and those pyroblasts hit harder, too.

 Fire Mage Leveling